 Web Survey Design

-The primary focus of the course is on helping participants design the best possible instruments for online data collection.
-The course will review the extensive empirical literature on the effect of design on measurement error in Web surveys, and provide practical examples and advice to maximize the quality of the data collected.
+The primary focus of the course is on helping participants design the best possible survey instruments for online data collection.
+The course will review the extensive empirical literature on the effects of design on measurement error in Web surveys, and provide practical examples and advice to maximize the quality of the data collected.
 Participants are encouraged to bring their own Web survey projects to class.
-Instructors will be using LimeSurvey (open source software) to demonstrate various design issues, but participants are free to use their own software if they wish.
+The instructors will be using LimeSurvey (open source software) to demonstrate various design issues.

-- are designing or conducting online surveys or planning to do so;
+- they are designing or conducting online surveys or planning to do so;

 - have some experience with (or knowledge of) questionnaire design.